 SEC Inquiries.
 The Firm is responding to requests from the SEC regarding aspects of certain advisory programs within J.P.
 Morgan Securities LLC, including aggregation of accounts for billing, discounting advisory fees, and selecting portfolio managers.
 Separately, the Firm is responding to requests from the SEC in connection with the timing of the Firm's liquidation of shares distributed in-kind to certain investment vehicles that invest in third-party managed private funds.
-The Firm continues to cooperate and is currently engaged in resolution discussions with the SEC.
-There is no assurance that such discussions will result in resolutions
+The Firm continues to cooperate and is currently engaged in advanced resolution discussions with the SEC with respect to most matters.
+There is no assurance that such discussions will result in resolutions.

 Securities Lending Antitrust Litigation.
 JPMorgan Chase Bank, N.A., J.P.
 Morgan Securities LLC, J.P.
 Morgan Prime, Inc., and J.P.
 Morgan Strategic Securities Lending Corp. are named as defendants in a putative class action filed in the United States District Court for the Southern District of New York.
 The complaint asserts violations of federal antitrust law and New York State common law in connection with an alleged conspiracy to prevent the emergence of anonymous exchange trading for securities lending transactions.
-The settlement of this action by the parties has been preliminarily approved, and is subject to final court approval.
+The court has granted final approval of the settlement in this action.